-Govt extends RBI Deputy Governor Michael Patra's tenure by one year
+Govt extends RBI deputy governor Michael Patra's tenure by one year

 -

-Patra looks after the monetary policy department as the deputy governor of the central bank and also as a member of the rate-setting Monetary Policy Committee.
+Patra, a central banker since 1985, was Principal Adviser of the Monetary Policy Department, from July 2012 to October 2014.
+He has worked with the International Monetary Fund as a senior advisor to the executive director from December 2008 to June 2012.

-The six-member Monetary Policy Committee is headed by RBI Governor Shaktikanta Das.
+He holds a Ph.D degree in economics from the Indian Institute of Technology, Mumbai and is a Fellow of Harvard University.

-Besides the governor, the RBI has four deputy governors.
-The three other deputy governors of the bank are M K Jain, M Rajeshwar Rao and T Rabi Sankar.
+The three other deputy governors of the RBI are M K Jain, M Rajeshwar Rao and T Rabi Sankar.

 Subscribe to Business Standard Premium